Distributionally Robust Reinforcement Learning with Human Feedback: Introduction

-There have been other approaches to improve the reliability and efficiency of RLHF.
-In particular, \citet{RVHD+24} train $M$ different reward models starting from the same initial pre-trained model, and then take average of the $M$ models to generate the final reward model.
-The authors found that the averaged model performs better on out-of-distribution (OOD) data compared to prediction ensembles~\cite{CAKK23}.
-Finally, \citet{YDLZ+24} use a shared representation for the policy and the reward model, and then jointly train policy and reward heads to improve robustness on out-of-distribution data.

-Our work is also related to uncertainty-aware RLHF~\cite{lou2024uncertainty, banerjee2024towards}, however, these approaches attempt to capture uncertainty and variability in human preferences, and are geared towards addressing the overoptimization problem in reward estimation.
+Model averaging is a popular approach to improve robustness in RL. \citet{RVHD+24} train $M$ different reward models starting from the same initial pre-trained model, and then take average of them.
+The authors found that the averaged model performs better on out-of-distribution (OOD) data compared to prediction ensembles~\cite{CAKK23}. \citet{YDLZ+24} use a shared representation for the policy and the reward model, and then jointly train policy and reward heads to improve robustness on OOD data.
+Our work is also related to uncertainty-aware RLHF~\cite{lou2024uncertainty, banerjee2024towards}, however, these approaches attempt to capture uncertainty and variability in human preferences, and are related to the overoptimization problem in reward estimation~\cite{ZTS+24, RCP+24}.

 Finally, we adopt distributionally robust optimization (DRO)~\cite{ben2013robust, shapiro2017distributionally}, and in particular, adopt the minibatch gradient descent based approach proposed by \citet{LCDS20}.
 A host of methods have been proposed for DRO with various types of shifts in distributions~\cite{mohajerin2018data, sinha2017certifying, staib2019distributionally} and we refer the interested reader to the survey~\cite{rahimian2019distributionally}.
 We also analyze a DRO version of natural policy gradient that might be of interest beyond RLHF.